openmiko/openmiko/README.md

 	"show_timestamp": 1 		// 1 enables timestamp, 0 disables
 },
 ```
+Please refer this file at https://github.com/openmiko/ingenic_videocap/blob/master/settings.json and make changes as necessary.
+It is suggested to have a copy of this file while you are installing the firmware.
 ### Writing Config Files

 On boot it is possible to put files on the sdcard and have them copied permanently to the configuration storage area of the camera.